schubertzhang/dastor/README.md

 Bigtable vs. Cassandra ?
 InnoDB vs. MyISAM

 **In my opinion, Bigtable ’s architecture and data model make more sense.**
-The Cassandra project maybe a fault for big-data, and maybe a big fault to mix Dynamo and Bigtable.
+The Cassandra project maybe a fault for big-data, and maybe a fault to mix Dynamo and Bigtable.
 Cassandra is just a partial Dynamo and target to a wrong field - Big Data Storage.
-It is anamorphotic.